• Product

 Broiler Chicken Weight Chart Per Day

 • End of Week 2 (Day 14): Birds should weigh close to 1.09 lb (0.49 kg).
-A slower gain at this point may point to feed quality, water intake, or crowding issues.
-Adjust early before growth gaps widen.
+Falling short here?
+Look at feed quality first—dusty or poorly mixed feed shows up in Week 2 performance.
+Water access and crowding are also common culprits.

 • End of Week 3 (Day 21): Expected body weight is around 2.23 lb (1.01 kg).
-Feed consumption rises rapidly now, so maintaining clean feeders and steady ventilation helps keep feed conversion efficient.
+Feed consumption rises rapidly now.
+Maintaining clean feeders and steady ventilation helps keep feed conversion efficient.
+This is where small management issues become visible in weight data.

 • End of Week 4 (Day 28): Birds should reach about 3.77 lb (1.71 kg).
 This is a key checkpoint for early FCR evaluation.
-Farmers can assess if growth is tracking profitably before the finishing phase.
+You can assess if growth is tracking profitably before the finishing phase.
+If birds are behind, adjusting feed now still makes a difference.

 A chart illustrating the daily growth progress of a broiler chicken over 30 days, showing changes in body weight and feed intake.